Pacific Northwest Christmas Events in 2021

 Holiday Lane – Main Street, Concrete, WA; Sat 12/4.
 Free event.
 This is a special event where local businesses have a Christmas decorating contest & Santa will make an appearance at the brightly lit Town Tree, near the old fire hall on Main St. This year you can Find the Gnomes – The challenge starts December 1, 2021.
 Using a special smartphone app, you and your family can win prizes by completing the activities and capturing photos and selfies with the gnomes

 Wintertide Lights – Everett, WA; Daily until December 31st from 4:30 – 8pm.
 Free admission but they are accepting canned food donations.
 This is a self-guided evening walk through their gardens, lit up for the season.

 Check out the list of neighborhood Christmas light displays that Skagit Kid Insider has put together & other great Skagit County events going on as well.

 Snowflake Lane – Bellevue, WA; Free.
 They will be offering twinkling lights, Christmas music playing & snow!
 While this will not involve live performers or any parades this year, you can either drive thru or walk thru this winter wonderland of lights.
-This will happen every night from 5 – 9pm, from 11/27 – 12/24.
+This will happen every night from 5 – 9pm, through 12/24.

 Wild Lanterns – Seattle, WA at Woodland Park Zoo.
-11/13 – 1/17/21 from 4-8:30pm.
-Purchase timed entry tickets online (prices range from $24 – $29/person).
+11/13 – 1/30 from 4-8:30pm (closed some Mondays so check out schedule for those dates).
+Purchase timed entry tickets online (prices range from $26 – $31/person).
 Discover wild places and creatures from around the globe in this immersive lantern festival.
 Read Sia’s full review of their experience & see all their pictures.